 Allergen information on loose foods

-The rules for declaring allergens in these foods are:
+Rules for declaring allergens in loose foods: